fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/uniqueness.md

 ## The path forward

-Uniqueness validation is a collaborative effort that involves multiple stakeholders, including data producers, consumers, and stewards.
-To ensure the success of your data quality initiatives, it's crucial to establish clear ownership and accountability.
+Validating and maintaining uniqueness in your data is a collaborative effort that involves multiple stakeholders, including data producers, consumers, and stewards.
+Clear ownership and accountability is required to ensure the success of data quality initiatives.
 Assign roles and responsibilities for defining uniqueness requirements, implementing validation checks, and handling data quality issues.
-Foster a culture of open communication and shared responsibility, where everyone understands the importance of maintaining data uniqueness and feels empowered to contribute to the process.
+Foster a culture of open communication and shared responsibility, where teams understand the importance of maintaining data uniqueness and feel empowered to contribute to the process.

-As you continue your data quality journey, be sure to explore our [data quality series](/reference/learn/data_quality_use_cases/dq_use_cases_lp.md) for more insights and best practices.
-You'll find valuable information on integrating various aspects of data quality, such as schema, volume, and integrity, into your workflows.
-By taking a comprehensive approach to data quality, you can unlock the full potential of your data assets and drive meaningful business outcomes.
+Uniqueness is an important measure of data quality, however, a comprehensive approach to data quality requires validation of data across other quality dimensions.
+Explore our [data quality use cases](/reference/learn/data_quality_use_cases/dq_use_cases_lp.md) for more insights and best practices to expand your data validation to encompass key quality dimensions.